H0w1/CISB-dataset/README.md

 These CISBs are manually collected from the GCC/Clang bugzilla and Linux kernel through an empirical study.

-See our paper (to appear) for more information on the CISB taxonomy and collection methodology.
+See our [paper](http://seclab.nju.edu.cn/paper/xu_usenix23.pdf) for more information on the CISB taxonomy and collection methodology.

 Our data is stored in *CISB-dataset/dataset*.
 More details [here](dataset/README.md).